 Ask yourself what you want your VIP to do after you part.
 We don’t become great presenters overnight, the 5 points that follow this one show that there is quite a bit of preparation needed, and to ensure you get off to a good start and you are headed in the right direction you need a clear, active, next step objective.
 It could be something like I will interest them enough that they give me their business card, and motivate them to commit to holding a 30-minute meeting within 2 weeks.
 Keep your objective challenging but achievable.
 Once it is in place you are ready for the second step.

 This is the creative bit so don’t write.
 Draw!
 Not to mention the fact that most of us are visual learners, the mind map also triggers our creativity and allows us to use different thinking patterns.
 The mind mapping process in its simplest form can be considered a linear or step by step process:

-Step iii. is a little more complicated than the first two; it requires and promotes more of a systemic thinking pattern.
-Whereas the linear orientation is an analytical process, approaching problems by looking at individual components in a step by step way and mapping the cause and effect relationship between them, a systemic - sometimes called holistic - thinking pattern adopts a broader, big picture approach.
+Step III. is a little more complicated than the first two steps; it requires and promotes a more systemic thinking pattern.
+Whereas the linear orientation is an analytical process, approaching problems by looking at individual components in a step by step way and mapping the cause and effect relationship between them, a systemic (or holistic) thinking pattern adopts a broader, big picture approach.
 Systemic thinking focuses on the relationships between components and the likely impact caused by interrelated ideas.
-It is a thought process which is needed the higher you move up the career ladder, for those working in more complex roles.
+You will need to adopt a more holistic thought process the higher you move up the career ladder, and as you work in more complex roles.
 Mind mapping a process provides you with a systemic, bigger picture of all of your ideas/options and their interrelatedness.
 It is a great tool for helping you plan your elevator pitch content.